vboussange/vboussange.github.io/content/post/research-project-dependencies/index.md

 Your future you and others should be able to recreate the minimal environment to run the scripts in your research project.
 This is best achieved using **package managers**  and **virtual environments**.

+This post is part of a series of posts on best practices for managing research project code.
+Much of this material was developed in collaboration with [Mauro Werder](https://github.com/mauro3) as part of the [Course On Reproducible Research, Data Pipelines, and Scientific Computing (CORDS)](https://github.com/mauro3/CORDS/tree/master).
+If you have experiences to share or spot any errors, please reach out!

 - [Some definitions](#some-definitions)
   - [What is a dependency?](#what-is-a-dependency)
   - [What is a package manager?](#what-is-a-package-manager)